kristabogan/Ulta-Fragrance-ETL-Pipeline/README.md

   - Load the transformed data back into **Amazon S3** for further analysis.

 **Files:**
-- `TransformingLoadingData.ipynb`: Jupyter Notebook for transforming and loading the data using AWS Glue.
+- `TransformingLoadingData.ipynb`: Jupyter Notebook for transforming and loading the data (this is a job in AWS Glue)

 ---